eligrey/mumbl/README.md

     order.
     <br />
-    If <code>shuffleState</code> is <code>false</code>, the playlist is played in the order that it was defined.
+    If <code>shuffleState</code> is <code>false</code>, the playlist is played in the order that it was created.
   </dd>

   <dt><code>mumbl.stop():void</code></dt>